From your point of view, what are the main challenges for the placemaking industry in 2024?

 Your recommendations/wishes for the industry and market participants.

-Otto Ambagtsheer is CEO of VIA Outlets, and member of the ACROSS Advisory Board.
+Ibrahim Ibrahim is Managing Director of Portland Design, and Member of the ACROSS Advisory Board.